Danube Legion: Service in Saint-Domingue

 In May 1802, the French government ordered the 3rd Polish Half-Brigade to be sent to the West Indian colony of Saint-Domingue, which an expeditionary force under Divisional-General Charles Leclerc had retaken from autonomous Black commander Toussaint Louverture.
 Dąbrowski complained about the posting from his headquarters in Milan, but subsequently acquiesced.
 Stanisław Fiszer turned down an officer to command the unit and returned to Poland, resulting in Frenchman Fortunat Bernard being appointed as the half-brigade's commander in his stead.
-After a storm thwarted an initial attempt to depart, the 3rd Polish Half-Brigade left Livorno onboard a French fleet on 17 May, reaching Cadiz on 11 July.
+After a storm thwarted an initial attempt to depart, the 3rd Polish Half-Brigade left Livorno onboard a French fleet on 17 May, reaching Cádiz on 11 July.
 There, Bernard requested the French government reorganise his unit into a regular line infantry half-brigade.
 The fleet set sail again on 24 July, where most of the unit's soldiers were informed they were bound for Saint-Domingue.

 The 3rd Polish Half-Brigade, consisting of roughly 5,280 men divided into three battalions, arrived at Cap‑Français on 4 September, where they discovered that another revolt against French rule had broken out.
 Unbeknownst to the unit, Minister of War Louis-Alexandre Berthier had redesignated it as the 113th Line Infantry Half-Brigade on 2 September, though news of this change did not reach Saint-Domingue until November, by which time the half-brigade had suffered heavy casualties due to combat and tropical diseases such as yellow fever.
 These factors resulted in the unit being reduced to a few hundred survivors by December, when French forces agreed to be repatriated back to Europe by British ships.
 Approximately 4,000 soldiers of the 113th Line Infantry Half-Brigade died, with a few hundred choosing to switch sides and join the rebels; the unit suffered such heavily casualties that it was amalgamated into the 114th Line Infantry Half-Brigade in 1803.